Contributions from Urban Africa Towards an Anthropology of Infrastructure

 If one of the state’s founding conditions is the way in which it defines and implements the categories of public and private, then these categories are in need of a profound redefinition, certainly (but not only) in postcolonial contexts such as the D.R.C., where the state does not hold the monopoly over the definition of these categories, or where it no longer constitutes (if it ever did) the sole core of power to orchestrate its contents; contexts, also, where the lines between public and private remain blurred or are constantly given new meanings (in terms of the spaces, of the infrastructures, of the body politics, and of the specific conditions of the kind of modernities and informalities in which these categories are erected and transform their meaning).
 Urban existence in the Global South more generally, and in Kinshasa more specifically, seems to be made and constituted by various publics and in various specific (distinct yet often interrelated) locations (fields and gardens, cemeteries, bars, streets, churches, markets…) that are often produced randomly and are as often situated outside of, or not totally within the grasp of, political institutions, even though they might be partly modeled by them.
 The result is not one public realm, one res publica, but a diversity of publics and public spaces, things (material infrastructures), words (verbal architectures), and bodily functions.
 Together, all of these elements make up the social machine of the public realm as the sum of different collective experiences in which individual survival is made possible or, by contrast, is constantly made impossible.

 The important issue of diversity in the city should first and foremost apply to this diverse notion of the public itself (and its association with political life).
 First of all, I contend that ‘class’ has never been a strong marker to delineate publics and public spheres in Congolese urban life.
-When discussing an urban context such as Kinshasa’s it is important to recognize that we are not exactly dealing with a single bourgeois public sphere of self-conscious political deliberation à la Habermas but much more with an entanglement between such a notion of the public sphere and a different, much vaster, realm of embodied and quotidian ‘co-presence’, to borrow Ash Amin’s term, of practices and discourses enabling individual and social life on a very practical and concrete daily basis.
+When discussing an urban context such as Kinshasa’s, it is important to recognize that, as Chalfin (2012) has rightly pointed out with regard to similar urban contexts in Ghana, we are not exactly dealing with a single bourgeois public sphere of self-conscious political deliberation, à la Habermas, but much more with an entanglement between such a notion of the public sphere and a different, much vaster, realm of ‘co-presence,’ to borrow Ash Amin’s term, of practices and discourses that generate the possibility for individual and social life on a very concrete everyday basis.
 This is, perhaps, what scholars like Swyngedouw mean by the post-political city.
 Within such a post-political moment, the urban space is no longer capable of acting as a single meaningful space for the construction of political subjectivities and new modes of political decision-making: “While the city is alive and thriving (at least in some of its spaces),” Swyngedouw remarks, “the polis, conceived in the idealized Greek sense as the site for public political encounter and democratic negotiation, the spacing of (often radical) dissent, and disagreement, and the place where political subjectivation literally takes place, seems moribund.”
 Swyngedouw is discussing urban contexts in the West, but in many urban contexts in the Global South, the public sphere seems even less made up of one dominant ethical or normative space.
 On the contrary, if only because of its colonial and precolonial pasts, it is always already diversified through various different, and often conflicting, views on what collectivity, sociality, solidarity, collaboration, or the associational might mean.
 Various publics, from within and across various (often entangled) spaces, constantly offer a ground for questioning, recalling, bypassing, or resisting official definitions of la chose publique.
 This, it must be added, does not exclude a consensus with, a simultaneous adherence or conforming to, or a longing for the realization of the official definitions (as the Cité du Fleuve example illustrates).

 In these urban contexts, in the end, diversity becomes something else.
 While offering the possibility to constitute a collectivity and make a group, it also generates boundaries and differences that, by lack of a difference in content, and because of the interchangeability of publics, seem to be erected and played out along totally arbitrary lines that prevent different publics, i.e. different groups of individuals, to constitute the public (the general public, the overarching totality of such groupings).
 The possibility of (a simulacrum of) the freedom to choose in an environment that does not offer many real choices and options is indicative of a constant tension between the public thing and its various publics.
 In any case, through these mechanisms, the urban context constantly generates fixity, conformity and homogenising uniformity (also in the urban built environment, which is often marked by its rather generic quality), but simultaneously, in doing so, it also generates heterogeneity.
 On the one hand, then, the urban world is the space where (political) subjectivation takes place: It imposes a strong and dominant necessity to conform in order to socially/politically exist within the city, and it is very successful in doing that (the possibility of an Arab Spring still seems very remote in Congo).
 But at the same time, this conformity is always double-edged, and always unravels in a disorderly, often playful but sometimes also violent, plurality which equally seems to be a necessary prerequisite in order to survive.
 The often fanatic adherence to arbitrary rules, laws and legal frameworks in a lawless world; the longing to believe in absolute truths in a world where truth is volatile, arbitrary or absent; the generation of a monolithic high moral ground in a world that often seems to be devoid of morality: all of this goes hand in hand with flow, flux, opening, excess, fragmentation, dissipation, difference, mobility and multiplicity.
 The necessity of singularizing and thereby realizing oneself through becoming the member of an exclusive group is co-present with the impossibility of being exclusive: if exclusive membership to a group seems an absolute must to become visible and to socially exist in the urban site, this only works if, simultaneously, one has the capacity to inscribe oneself in as many groups and networks as possible, for it is this capacity to insert oneself, to belong and to belong together, that also constitutes the possibility to survive socially, economically and politically.
 This tension between singularisation/exclusivity and the need to conform to and be part of as many collectivities as possible is constantly played out on all levels, and constantly makes/undermines the public realm.